The Complete Guide to Monopoli, Puglia

 Monopoli’s Duomo is one of the most impressive cathedrals around and it certainly deserves a look inside.

-The cathedral was built on the site of a Roman Temple and even though the cathedral dates back to 1107 what we can see today dates back to the Baroque era of the 16th Century.
+This cattedrale di monopoli was built on the site of a Roman Temple and even though the cathedral dates back to 1107 what we can see today dates back to the Baroque era of the 16th Century.

-Inside you’ll find the Chapel of Madonna Della Madia with a prominently decorated altar as well as two paintings by Pietro Bardellino and smaller ones of the Virgin.
+Inside, you’ll find the Chapel of Madonna Della Madia with a prominently decorated altar as well as two paintings by Pietro Bardellino and smaller ones of the Virgin.

 What makes this cathedral different from many in the area is actually the use of red marble- both real marble and painted- giving a colourful effect of luxury and grandeur.